-Yes, it is advisable, because the tax regime is quite recent and there is still no track record or official guideline on how the Angolan Tax Authorities will enforce it.
+Yes, it is advisable, because the tax regime is quite new and there is still no track record or official guideline on how the Angolan Tax Authorities will enforce it.

-Moreover, the tax legislation is quite incipient in dealing with finance structured investments.
+Moreover, the tax legislation is quite incipient in dealing with finance-structured investments.

-6.6 What steps have been or are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes?
+6.6 What steps have been or are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the Common Reporting Standard?